-There certainly are a lot of myths and misconceptions when it comes to investing, but RRSPs are pretty straightforward.
+There are certainly are a lot of myths and misconceptions when it comes to investing, but RRSPs are pretty straightforward.

 You invest money in them, get a tax refund from them, your money grows tax-free within them, and when you retire, you can withdraw the funds and they become part of your taxable income.

 Here are six really useful ways to use your RRSPs you may not know about.

 Most of us who know a tiny bit about saving for retirement know the value of starting early and if you don’t know about that old adage, here it is: “Start early.”
 But how early?